-- • 1 can white beans (kidney, cannellini or navy), rinsed & drained
+- 1 15 oz can of white beans (kidney, cannellini or navy), rinsed and drained

-- Cut the broccoli into 1″ florets and the stems into 1/2″ pieces.
+- Cut the broccoli into 1″ florets and the stems into ½” pieces.
 Spread on a rimmed cookie sheet and drizzle with olive oil.
 Sprinkle generously with kosher salt.
-Using your hands, ensure each piece is coated with the oil & salt.
-Roast in the oven, stirring every 5 minutes until the pieces are browned and crispy, about 15 minutes.
+Using your hands, ensure each piece is coated with oil and salt.
+Roast in the oven, stirring every 5 minutes until the pieces are browned and crispy (15 minutes).

 - Meanwhile, cook the pasta until al dente.

 - In a large skillet over medium heat, warm 2 tbsp of olive oil.
-Gently saute the garlic until fragrant, about a minute.
+Gently sauté the garlic until fragrant (about a minute).
 Add the Italian tomatoes, crushing them into small pieces.
-Cover the pan and cook, about 5 minutes.
-Add the drained white beans and leftover beef or lamb and saute until heated throughout.
+Cover the pan and cook until the tomatoes break down (5 minutes).
+Add the drained white beans, leftover beef or lamb, and sauté until heated.
 Add the roasted broccoli.
 Stir to combine.